mirainc/custom-menu-samples/vanilla-js/README.md

 ## Notes

-This sample custom menu app provides an unopinionated example on how to create a custom menu.
+This sample custom menu app provides an unopinionated example of how to create a custom menu.
 In production, it's strongly encouraged to utilise a bundler to concatenate and minify third-party dependencies.

-For more opinionated production ready examples see the other two examples in this repository.
+For more opinionated production-ready examples see the other two examples in this repository.

 ## <TODO: Connecting to API>